T

 Insider tips

-• Consider purchasing a Split Card for discounts on attractions and public transport.
+• Consider the Split Card for potential discounts on attractions and transport if you plan to visit many paid sites.

 Packing highlights